CEI-lab/ece3400-2018/docs/lab3.md

 You will also use the graphical user interface (GUI) prepared by the TAs.
 To install this GUI, please follow the instructions [here](https://github.com/backhous/ece3400-maze-gui).

-**NOTE that the radio is powered by 3V!
+**NOTE that the radio is powered by 3.3Vmax!
 Do not hook it up to 5V, V_in or VCC.** It will fry!

 ### Procedure
 **Getting Started**

 Plug your radios into your Arduinos using the special printed circuit boards.
 Wire the radio to the **3.3V pin** on the Arduino.
+(NOT the 5V pin, VCC, or VIN.)

 ![Fig. 3: Arduino with radio.](images/lab4_fig3.png)